jodienorris030/notes/README.md

 - "Today's programming wisdom: 'Premature optimization is the root of all evil' - Donald Knuth.
 Focus on writing clear, maintainable code first.
 Optimize only when necessary, after profiling and identifying bottlenecks.
 Remember that simplicity, readability, and robustness are often as crucial as raw speed."

 In more detail, this quote emphasizes that striving to make parts of your program excessively efficient before they're proven to be a performance bottleneck can lead to complex, hard-to-understand code.
 This complexity can introduce bugs, hinder future development, and ultimately prove counterproductive if those optimizations don't significantly impact the overall performance of the application.
 Always consider the bigger picture and balance optimization with code quality and clarity.

+# 2024-02-06
+- Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
+This will help you to be more efficient and productive in your work.
+First, identify the most important tasks and focus on them first.
+Then, break down larger projects into smaller, manageable tasks.
+By doing this, you can better track your progress and make adjustments as needed.

+Remember to stay flexible and adaptable, as you may encounter unforeseen challenges or changes in priorities.
+Use version control and documentation to keep track of your code and ensure that others can understand and maintain it.
+Don't be afraid to ask for help or advice from others, especially when you're stuck on a problem or need a fresh perspective.
+Finally, always be learning and growing as a programmer, by reading blogs, attending conferences, or taking online courses.